MindTheGap-ERC/CarboKitten.jl/docs/src/data-export.md

 - `:sediment_accumulation_curve`  (SAC) is another term for `sediment_height` elsewhere in the code.
 - `:age_depth_model` (ADM) is a monotonic version of the SAC, relating depth to age.
 - `:stratigraphic_column` amount of deposited material per facies per time step, corrected for disintegrated material.
 The cumulative sum of the SC should add up to the ADM.
+- `:water_depth` the water depth as a function of time.
 - `:metadata` some metadata, written as a TOML file.

 ## Tests